filiphric/how-to-steal-ai-job/slides.md

 <!--
 - a good example of this is Meta
   - laid off nearly one fourth of it’s workforce (11K in 2022, 10K in 2023)
-  - and you’d think that when a company lays off so many people, it’s on the edge of existence right?
+  - in normal times, when a company lays off so many people, it’s on the edge of existence right?
-  - actually no. beginning of 2024, Meta announced their record earnings
+  - but we are not living normal times - beginning of 2024, Meta announced their record earnings
 - Meta has trippled their earnings
   - from 2023 to 2024, Meta has put 723 Billion to their market capital
   - o put that into perspective that’s three Netflixes over the period of one year